 Canker sores, also known as aphthous ulcers, are open lesions that can develop anywhere inside the mouth, including under the tongue.

-Other factors can also trigger canker sores, such as:
+Other factors can also trigger canker sores,

 - an injury or damage to the tissue underneath the tongue

-- exposure to spicy, acidic, or dairy foods
+- exposure to spicy or acidic foods

-- gastrointestinal (GI) disorders, such as celiac disease
+- gastrointestinal disorders, such as celiac disease

 - nutritional deficiencies, such as low iron, folate, and vitamin B12